The 5 Biggest Stock Market Myths

 Many market advisors claim to be able to call the markets' every turn.
 The fact is that almost every study done on this topic has proven that these claims are false.
 Most market prognosticators are notoriously inaccurate; furthermore, the advent of the internet has made the market much more open to the public than ever before.
 All the data and research tools previously available only to brokerages are now there for individuals to use

 Actually, individuals have an advantage over institutional investors because individuals can afford to be long-term oriented.
 The big money managers are under extreme pressure to get high returns every quarter.
 Their performance is often so scrutinized that they can't invest in opportunities that take some time to develop.
-Individuals have the ability to look beyond temporary downturns in favor of a long-term outlook
+Individuals have the ability to look beyond temporary downturns in favour of a long-term outlook

 3) Fallen angels will all go back up, eventually.